aggr3550r/talosmart-senior-backend-assessment/README.md

 ## Description

-This is a simple cloud backup system that is powered with NestJS, TypeScript, MySQL | PostgreSQL and TypeORM - a combination of top choice modern technology.
+This is a simple todo application that is powered with NestJS, TypeScript, MySQL | PostgreSQL and TypeORM - a combination of top choice modern technology.
 It is built in partial fulfilment of the interview requirements at Talosmart.

 ## Functionalities